tannineo/cs7is5-adaptapp/server/README.md

 The code has layers from top to bottom:

 - `controller`: where to validate a request
-- `service`: where there is some logic
+- `service`: where there is somea logic
 - `datasources`:
   - `model`: mongodb connection
   - `cache`: redis connection